Sake: Since the mid-Showa era

 New players on the scene—beer, wine, and spirits—became popular in Japan, and in the 1960s, beer consumption surpassed sake for the first time.
 Sake consumption continued to decrease while the quality of sake steadily improved.
 While the rest of the world may be drinking more sake and the quality of sake has been increasing, sake production in Japan has been declining since the mid-1970s.
 The number of sake breweries is also declining.
 While there were 3,229 breweries nationwide in fiscal 1975, the number had fallen to 1,845 in 2007.
 In recent years, exports have rapidly increased due to the growing popularity of sake worldwide.
 The value of sake exports in 2022 was more than six times that of 2009.
 As of 2022, the value of Japan's alcoholic beverage exports was approximately 139.2 billion yen, with Japanese whisky in first place at 56.1 billion yen and sake in second place at 47.5 billion yen.
 Today, sake has become a world beverage with a few breweries in China, Southeast Asia, South America, North America, and Australia.

+In addition to Aspergillus oryzae (yellow kōji), Aspergillus kawachii (white kōji) and Aspergillus luchuensis (black kōji), which are used to brew shōchū and awamori, have been used to brew sake since the 21st century.

+In 2018, Satake Corporation developed a new type of rice milling machine that allows dramatically faster and more focused milling of the long axis portion of rice, which has a high mineral content and adds a miscellaneous taste to the flavor.
+This has made it possible to achieve the same flavor in a ginjō-shu with a 60% polishing ratio as in a conventional daiginjō-shu with a 40% polishing ratio, and many breweries now sell sake made from flat-milled rice.

 More breweries are also turning to older methods of production.
 For example, since the 21st century, the use of wooden tubs has increased again due to the development of sanitary techniques.
 The use of wooden tubs for fermentation has the advantage of allowing various microorganisms living in the wood to affect sake, allowing more complex fermentation and producing sake with different characteristics.
 It is also known that the antioxidants contained in wood have a positive effect on sake.

+In December 2024, sake brewing (not sake itself) was recognized by UNESCO as an intangible cultural heritage.